artsy/artsy.github.io/source/_posts/2012-05-15-how-to-organize-over-3000-rspec-specs-and-retry-test-failures.markdown

 twitter-url: http://twitter.com/dblockdotorg
 blog-url: http://code.dblock.org
 ---
 Having over three thousand RSpec tests in a single project has become difficult to manage.
 We chose to organize these into suites, somewhat mimicking our directory structure.
-And while we succeeded at making our Capybara integration tests more reliable (see [Reliably Testing Asynchronous UI with RSpec and Capybara](/blog/2012/02/03/reliably-testing-asynchronous-ui-w-slash-rspec-and-capybara/)), they continue relying on finnicky timeouts.
+And while we succeeded at making our Capybara integration tests more reliable (see [Reliably Testing Asynchronous UI with RSpec and Capybara](/blog/2012/02/03/reliably-testing-asynchronous-ui-w-slash-rspec-and-capybara/)), they continue relying on finicky timeouts.
 To avoid too many false positives we've put together a system to retry failed tests.
 We know that a spec that fails twice in a row is definitely not a fluke!

 Create a new Rake file in `lib/tasks/test_suites.rake` and declare an array of test suites.